xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

 ### Methods

-We will fine-tune the T5 models and experiment with the following freezing strategy.
+We will fine-tune the T5-base model and experiment with the following freezing strategy (MT is multi-task learning and FT is fine-tuning).

-- MT (freeze encoder) + FT (freeze decoder): First freeze encoder on two tasks for multi-task learning to fine tune the decoder.
+- MT (freeze encoder) + FT (freeze decoder): First freeze the encoder for multi-task learning on both tasks to fine tune the decoder.
 Then freeze the decoder and fine tune the encoder on two tasks separately.
-- MT (freeze decoder) + FT (freeze encoder): First freeze decoder on two tasks for multi-task learning to fine tune the encoder.
+- MT (freeze decoder) + FT (freeze encoder): First freeze decoder for multi-task learning on two tasks to fine tune the encoder.
 Then freeze the encoder and fine tune the decoder on two tasks separately.
 - MT + FT: Perform multi-task learning on two tasks to fine-tune the entire model.
 Then fine-tune the entire model on both tasks separately.
-- MT only: Only perform multi-task learning for both tasks and do not fine-tune for a single task.
+- MT only: Only perform multi-task learning for both tasks and do not fine-tune for single tasks.
-- FT only (baseline models): We will compare the performance of the above four kinds of models with the performance of the T5 model, which is only fine-tuned for a single task without any multi-task learning.
+- FT only (baseline models): We will compare the performance of the above four kinds of models with the performance of the T5 model, which is only fine-tuned for the single tasks without any multi-task learning.

 In total, we will train 9 models.